STRATEGY: Has the ‘Great Game’ Moved to the Sea?

 The Soviet Union took over the massive naval base at Cam Ranh Bay in 1979 after the U.S. pulled out of Vietnam in the mid 1970s.
 But after the Soviet Union collapsed in 1991, Russian officials decided the rent Vietnam wanted to charge for continued use of its facility was too high and withdrew its personnel in 2002.
 That was the same year Russia closed its radar facility in Lourdes, Cuba, where the Soviet Union had operated an intelligence-gathering base since the 1960s.

 Entry filed under: Asia-Pacific, BRIC (Brazil, Russia, India, China), Latin America, National Security and Defense, Naval Warfare.
-Tags: China, Defense, Latin America, naval warfare, Navy, Russia, Russian base in Syria, Venezuela.
+Tags: China, Latin America, naval warfare, Navy, Russia, Russian base in Syria, Topics, Venezuela.